Jack Loughran

-Jack Loughran is an English professional footballer who plays as a midfielder for club Shrewsbury Town.
+Jack Loughran (born 9 November 2006) is an English professional footballer who plays as a midfielder for Prescot Cables.

 Career

 Loughran made his first-team debut for Shrewsbury Town on 14 November 2023, coming on as a half-time substitute for Daniel Udoh, and assisting Ryan Bowman for the third goal in a 3–2 win over Walsall in an EFL Trophy fixture at the New Meadow.

+Whilst at the club he spent a season on loan at Whitchurch Alport where he scored seven goals in 36 league appearances.

+The following season he also had loan spells at Shifnal Town and Redditch United.

+After being released by Shrewsbury at the end of the 2025–26 season he joined Prescot Cables.